 C-OOL Students on free school meals are encouraged to register with C-OOL which gives them access to free out of school activities each month.
 C-OOL advisors come into school each week.

 HAVAGO We promote a volunteering programme, with a strong intergenerational focus, throughout the school which enables students from Year 7 onwards to be involved in a wide variety of events and activities both in school and in the local community.

-The extra-curricular programme is available at the start of each term via Haverstock News, on the school website and as a booklet from the school office.
+The extra-curricular programme is available at the start of each term via Haverstock News, by clicking on this link or as a booklet from the school office.